e-vinci/web3-2025/src/data/post/course-lessons/lesson-3-routing-styles.md

 Put a carousel on the home page, using dummy images from the web.

 A good example of a complex component is the [sonner](https://ui.shadcn.com/docs/components/sonner) - a sort of notification.

 Use it when the user add a new expense - this is a good example of providing feedback to the user for each of their actions.

+### 6. Add a theme

+Our app looks good, but in a very generic way.
+Our design teams has given us the following direction:

+- Color palette need to be chosen from: https://duo.alexpate.com/ (pick any duo of color - why are those "good choices"?)
+- Our product being friendly, we like using large rounded corner by default
+- Our default font family is Montserrat.
+It's available on Google Font

+Update the application to follow those rules.
+Try to do a maximum using Tailwind config instead of having to update the styles everywhere.

 ---